DivadNojnarg/blogdown_sources/content/blog/BestofShiny.md

 **shiny.semantic** developped by [Appsilon](https://github.com/Appsilon/shiny.semantic) is mainly
 dedicated to build dashboards, using the semantic [design](https://semantic-ui.com).
 The showcase is accessible [here](http://demo.appsilondatascience.com/shiny.semantic/components/).
-It is important to notice that this template is not compatible with bootstrap3 and thus requires to desactivate it:
+Notice that this template is not compatible with bootstrap3 and thus requires to desactivate it before:

 ```R
 suppressDependencies("bootstrap")
 ```

 I tried once to mix bootstrap and semantic UI, resulting in a lot of issues.
-A feature I really appreciate is the card widget as well as rating but I will have to report that input such as sliders are not part of this package, which implies to use input widgets from the shiny base package.
-I did not spend so much time working with this UI but I think it could be really promising as well as a serious alternative to bootstrap!
+A feature I really appreciate is the card widget as well as rating but I will have to report that inputs such as sliders are not part of this package, which implies to use input widgets from the shiny base package.
+I did not spend so much time working with this UI but I think it could be really promising and serious alternative to bootstrap!

 ## Make your app more professional